lucifayr/archwiki-rs/README.md

 archwiki-rs list-pages
 ```

-This is output a styled tree of categories and pages but if you need an easily parseable
+This outputs a styled tree of categories and pages but if you need an easily parseable
 list for a different program to use, you can use the `-f` flag to flatten the output into a
 newline separated list that only contains the names of all pages